gememmi/100DaysOfCode/LOG.md

 ### Day 14, 3.11.23 Saturday:

-**Today's Progress** : - Learned that constants in Python are declared with uppercase letters.
+**Today's Progress** : - Learned that constants in Python are declared with uppercase letters, but it is not a convention that Python actually enforces.
+It create a constant variable which will have a value that we cannot change, we must import Final from the typing module adn then when we create a constant we would write it like so >>> IRONMAN_ATTACK_POWER: Final[int] = 250.
 Created a silly little game using while loops, conditional statements and input() function.

 **Thoughts** :  I love learning Python

+**Link(s) to work** :

+## Day 14, 3.11.23 Saturday:

+**Today's Progress** : - Learned that constants in Python are declared with uppercase letters, but it is not a convention that Python actually enforces.
+It create a constant variable which will have a value that we cannot change, we must import Final from the typing module adn then when we create a constant we would write it like so >>> IRONMAN_ATTACK_POWER: Final[int] = 250.
+Created a silly little game using while loops, conditional statements and input() function.

+**Thoughts** :  I love learning Python

+### Day 15 : I did more Python but I forgot to talk about it, though I did post about it

+**Today's Progress** :

+**Thoughts** :

 **Link(s) to work** :